luisw19/omesa/serviceimplementation.md

 # Service Implementation

 The Service Implementation building block provides a set of distinct capabilities in support of the realization of goals associated with the Service Orientation paradigm.
-In OMESA, "services" can be basically defined as bounded applications or components which abstract and encapsulate business functionality making it accessible through endpoints based on standard protocols (e.g. HTTP/JSON or HTTP/SOAP).
+In OMESA, a services is defined as a bounded application that abstracts and encapsulates business functionality making it accessible through a standard endpoint.

 Depending on specific design concerns and the combination of capabilities required to address them, OMESA acknowledges two general service implementation styles: